ory/sdk/clients/client/dotnet/docs/V0alpha2Api.md

             Configuration config = new Configuration();
             config.BasePath = "https://playground.projects.oryapis.com";
             var apiInstance = new V0alpha2Api(config);
-            var flow = flow_example;  // string | The Recovery Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/recovery?flow=abcde`). var token = token_example;  // string | Recovery Token  The recovery token which completes the recovery request.
+            var flow = "flow_example";  // string | The Recovery Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/recovery?flow=abcde`). var token = "token_example";  // string | Recovery Token  The recovery token which completes the recovery request.
 If the token is invalid (e.g. expired) an error will be shown to the end-user.
 This parameter is usually set in a link and not used by any direct API call. (optional) var clientSubmitSelfServiceRecoveryFlowBody = new ClientSubmitSelfServiceRecoveryFlowBody(); // ClientSubmitSelfServiceRecoveryFlowBody |  (optional)

             try